ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 </nimble-table>
 ```

-If an application requires different menu items for different rows, the client is responsible for making sure that the items in the menu are correct for the item(s) that the menu is associated.
+If an application requires different menu items for different rows, the client is responsible for ensuring that the items in the menu are correct for the item(s) that the menu is associated.
 This can be done by handling the `action-menu-opening` event on the table and updating the menu items as appropriate.
 The `action-menu-opening` event will include the following in its details:
--   `rowIds` - string array - the IDs of the rows that the menu is associated with
+-   `rowIds` - string array - The IDs of the rows that the menu is associated with.
 -   `columnId` - string, possibly undefined - The ID of the column that the menu is associated with.
 A column ID is optional on a column definition.
 If the menu is associated with a column without an ID, `columnId` will be undefined in the event details.

 ### Implementation

 #### Slot Forwarding

-In order for the menu slotted within the table to be slotted within a cell's menu-button, the menu needs to be "forwarded" from the table to a row and then to a cell.
-We are calling this process "slot forwarding".
-This means that every row will have a slot for an menu, but only the row with the open menu will have something slotted within it.
+In order for the menu slotted within the table to be slotted within a cell's `nimble-menu-button`, the menu needs to be "forwarded" from the table to a row and then to a cell.
+Every row will have a slot for an menu, but only the row with the open menu will have something slotted within it.
 Similarly, every cell in a column with a menu will have a slot for a menu, but only the cell with an open menu will have something slotted within it.
-Events will be used to track when row and cell have the menu associated with them, and the templates will dynamically rename their slots to ensure the menu is slotted in the correct elements.
+Events will be used to know when the row and cell the menu is associated with needs to change, and the templates will dynamically rename their slots to ensure the menu is slotted in the correct elements.

-For example, the table's template will look something like this
+For example, the table's template will look something like this:
 ```HTML
 <template>
     ...